 To avoid problems, it is best to choose another name if your preferred name appears in any of these statuses.
 Contact the NH Secretary of State if you have any questions about the database or registering an LLC in New Hampshire.

 New Hampshire LLC Registered Agent

-First, you must choose a Registered Agent before establishing your LLC in New Hampshire.
+After you have chosen an LLC name that is distinctive and unique, you can now choose your LLC’s Registered Agent.
+You must choose a Registered Agent before establishing your LLC in New Hampshire.
 This person is responsible for accepting legal documents on behalf of you.